-A staff member will report immediately to the Head of School or designee, or to the Head of School or designee when the Head of School or designee is the alleged aggressor, or to the school committee or designee when the superintendent is the alleged aggressor when he/she witnesses or becomes aware of conduct that may be bullying or retaliation.
+A staff member will report immediately to the Principal or designee, or to the Principal or designee when the Principal or designee is the alleged aggressor, or to the school committee or designee when the superintendent is the alleged aggressor when he/she witnesses or becomes aware of conduct that may be bullying or retaliation.
 The requirement to report as provided does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with school or district policies and procedures for behavior management and discipline.